Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 We were glad we saw it but would have preferred more time snowmobiling and less in the tunnel.

 It was the most expensive day tour we’ve ever taken (nearly £200/ $257 each) and I’m not entirely sure it was worth it.
-You can also book an hour snowmobiling tour without the tunnel, but that could have the same overcrowding issue.

 We arrived in Reykjavik in the early evening and it felt odd to be in a city again, amongst traffic and people, however small and laidback Iceland’s capital is.
-At least we had plenty of restaurants and bars to choose from.

 Where to Stay in Reykjavik